rinshankaihou/iris-imp-lang/README.md

 ### Dependencies

-This development relies on a Iris 4.3.0 and Coq 8.20.0.
+This development relies on Rocq (Coq) 8.20.0 and Iris 4.3.0.

 ### Compilation